-Victory Securities (HK) should ensure that the stock ledgers capture all client securities held by it, as required under the KRR.
+Victory Securities (HK) should ensure that the stock ledgers capture all client securities held by it, as required under the Securities and Futures (Keeping of Records) Rules.
 Victory Securities (HK) should also ensure accurate reporting of figures in the financial resources return submitted to the SFC.